Lifetime ISAs: pros and cons

 Choosing what’s right for you

-If you’re saving for your first home, and you meet the eligibility criteria, then a LISA can be a great way to save up your deposit faster.
+If you’re saving for your first home, and you meet the eligibility criteria, a lifetime ISA can be a great way to save up your deposit faster thanks to the government bonus.

 What if you have different savings goals, or you don’t meet the required criteria for a LISA?
-A more flexible product, like our stocks and shares ISA, may be a better option for you.
+Our Stocks and Shares ISA, may be a better option for you.

 Ready to open a OneFamily Lifetime ISA?